Incoming Exchange Students

 1. Create a User Account

 To apply, you first need to create a user account on universityadmissions.se.
-If you have previously applied on universityadmissions.se, then you already have an account and should use it: more information here.
+If you have previously applied on universityadmissions.se, then you already have an account and should use this.
+You can read about reapplying using a previously created account here.

 2. Select, Prioritise and Submit